sigmaSd/virtAudio/README.md

 1. The GUI allows users to control the streaming server.
 2. The web interface uses the MediaRecorder API to capture audio from the user's microphone.
 3. Audio data is sent to the server in real-time using WebSockets.
-4. The server buffers the incoming audio data and looks for the WebM header.
-5. Once the WebM header is found, FFmpeg is started to process the audio stream.
-6. FFmpeg converts the WebM audio to raw PCM format.
+4. FFmpeg converts the WebM audio to raw PCM format.
-7. The processed audio is sent directly to PulseAudio, which plays it through the virtual microphone sink.
+5. The processed audio is sent directly to PulseAudio, which plays it through the virtual microphone sink.

 ## Troubleshooting